a-robu/electric-disks/README.md

 # Introduction

 This is a simple mouse toy with coloured, bouncy balls.
+It is one of the programming projects I did when I was learning to program (in 2012).
+This toy I made while I was (supposed to be 🙂) studying for my university entrance exams.

 ![usage-clip](usage-clip.gif)